 The app also offers two-way voice calling without the need for the child to answer the call.
 You can get text messages when your child arrives and departs from specific locations, an alert if they don’t leave at the correct time, and the ability to SMS message a set group of numbers with a live view of your child’s location.
 There is also an audible alarm that the parent can trigger to help locate the child hiding in a crowd.

-Cost: $179.99, plus $5 monthly subscription for existing Verizon customers
+- Cost: $79.99, plus $3.33 monthly subscription for existing Verizon customers

 You can create geofences and get alerts when your child crosses a boundary, or schedule a time for the Gizmo to automatically check your child’s location.
 This device also offers the ability to enter up to 10 trusted contacts for two-way voice calls and messaging, which you can pre-program so your little one can get in touch quickly and easily.

 - Cost: $135, plus $19.99 activation fee, plus $15 monthly subscription

 - Free app available for iOS

 On the safety side of things, the Amber Alert GPS will send out GPS location updates every five minutes (or more frequently, if required).
 It can create geofences with associated email and text alerts and lets you listen in to the wearer’s surroundings.
 In case of an emergency, it has an SOS button that can be set up to notify multiple contacts.
 The device’s data plan includes 30 minutes a month of two-way voice calling.

-Cost: $99.99 with a year’s data, $5 monthly subscription for additional data
+- Cost: $64.99 with a year’s data, $5 monthly subscription for additional data

 While it’s not specifically aimed at the children’s tracking market, Samsung’s SmartThings Tracker is an option for parents that are happy to attach a device to their child’s school bag.
 A small white plastic square, the tracker measures in at less than 5cm but offers four to five days of battery life from a single charge.
 With an IP68 water resistance rating, it’s a practical waterproof solution.